 Following their desertion, the dark tunnels were filled with criminals, brothels, illegal pubs and storage spaces for corpses looted by Edinburgh’s infamous murdering duo.

 Today, the vaults aren’t filled with illicit goings-on, but the dark history and ghost stories remain.
 See below for the list of the best tours to take you into the vaults.
+Taking a trip to the vaults is the perfect way to spend Halloween in Edinburgh.

 Mercat Tours